 6.4.1 Disposition and Rehabilitation details (Primary predictor; Aim 2).
 Study teams at each site will utilize medical records to document evaluations performed before hospital discharge by a physical, occupational, speech therapist, and physiatrist and concordance between recommended and actual dispositions.
-We will categorize discharge disposition into 1) Home, 2) inpatient acute or subacute rehabilitation, 3) Assisted Living Facility, 4) skilled nursing facility, 5) Long term acute care, or 6) hospice.
-For patients who receive any form of rehabilitation within 1 month of discharge, we will collect the duration, frequency, and the total number of therapy sessions attended.
+We will categorize discharge disposition into 1) inpatient acute rehabilitation, 2) inpatient subacute or skilled nursing facility, 3) home with outpatient therapy or 4) home with no prescribed therapy.
+For patients who receive any form of rehabilitation within 1 month of discharge, we will collect the duration and the total number of therapy sessions attended.

-6.4.2 Self-reported race and ethnicity (Primary predictor, Aim 3) is the current gold standard and superior to measures derived from other sources.^{148,149} Participants will be asked by the POST-ICECAP team to identify their ethnicity and then asked to identify their race on categories defined by NIH and US Census Bureau.
+6.4.2 Self-reported race and ethnicity (Primary predictor, Aim 3) is the current gold standard and superior to measures derived from other sources.
+Participants will be asked by the POST-ICECAP team to identify their ethnicity and then asked to identify their race on categories defined by NIH and US Census Bureau.

 6.4.3 Psychological distress.
 1: PTSD symptoms.
-The PTSD Checklist (PCL-5)150 is an extensively validated, 20-item scale developed by the National Center for PTSD that corresponds to DSM-5 criteria for PTSD and will be keyed to the OHCA.
-We will use the continuous score and the National Center for PTSD's recommended cut-off point of 36 to categorize participants as likely having PTSD.151 The PCL-5 has been validated for telephone administration152 and has performed well in our OHCA participants.53 2: Depression and 3: Generalized (non-cardiac) Anxiety Symptoms are common after OHCA^{23,56,153} and are modifiers of functional and cognitive outcomes.^{55,56} We will use the validated Patient Health Questionnaire (PHQ-8) to measure depressive symptoms^{154,155} and the GAD-2 to measure generalized anxiety.156
+The PTSD Checklist (PCL-5) is an extensively validated, 20item scale developed by the National Center for PTSD that corresponds to DSM-5 criteria for PTSD and will be keyed to the OHCA.
+We will use the continuous score and the National Center for PTSD's recommended cutoff point of 36 to categorize participants as likely having PTSD.
+The PCL-5 has been validated for telephone administration and has performed well in our OHCA participants.
+2: Depression and 3: Generalized (noncardiac) Anxiety Symptoms are common after OHCA and are modifiers of functional and cognitive outcomes.
+We will use the validated Patient Health Questionnaire (PHQ-8) to measure depressive symptoms and the GAD-2 to measure generalized anxiety.

 6.4.4 Social Factors.
 Biological sex of participants is collected by ICECAP.
-POST-ICECAP will collect information about gender identity, sexual-orientation, caregiver status and involvement in day-to-day care, social support, education, occupation and socio-economic status as determined by the NIH.
-We will collect participant (or caregiver) reports about perceived experiences of racism and discrimination.
-We will collect their 9-digit Zip Code to estimate unique neighborhood-level indicators of socio-economic status (Area Deprivation Index,62 Social vulnerability index, and Historical Redlining157).
+POST-ICECAP will collect information about gender identity, caregiver status and involvement in day-to-day care, social support, education, occupation and socio-economic status as determined by the NIH.
+We will collect participant (or caregiver) reports about perceived racism and discrimination.
+We will assess two unique neighborhood-level indicators of SES (Area Deprivation Index, Social vulnerability index, and Historical Redlining).

 6.4.5.
 Healthcare Utilization.
-At each assessment, we will ask participants about interval emergency room visits, hospitalizations, medical procedures, or outpatient visits.
-We will confirm if there were any new medications started for neurological and psychiatric diagnoses at each visit.
+At each assessment, we will ask participants about interval hospitalizations, medical procedures, or outpatient visits.
+We will extend the existing ICECAP data on medical comorbidities and confirm any new medical diagnoses at each encounter (e.g., hypertension, heart failure, diabetes).

 7. POTENTIAL RISKS: The respondent burden has been shown to vary in intensity and degree, depending upon the risk level of the research, the procedures that the research entails, and the individual participant's condition, mental state, and support systems.
 Though this study poses minimal risk to participants as it does not involve any intervention and participants are only asked to complete questionnaires (paper, computer, and phone), we will make every effort to accommodate participants' barriers without compromising the rigor and reproducibility of the study objectives.
 The study measures have been aligned with the ICECAP trial to remove redundancies.
-We may discover during screening or during follow-up assessments that a participant has conditions that warrant immediate treatment; a member of the research team will be available to talk to them and discuss appropriate care.
+We may discover during screening or during follow-up assessments that a participant has conditions that warrant immediate treatment; therefore procedures for participants with alcohol/drug impairments, inability to communicate, providing safety in suicidal participants, or reporting COVID-19 symptoms will be made.
 A sincere effort to understand our participants' perception of respondent burden-whether the burden is psychological, physical, and/or economical - will be made.